Why Does EM Software Cost a Fortune?

 Electromagnetic simulation software pricing isn’t just high—it’s structured specifically for enterprise customers, making it difficult for smaller players to access.

 As discussed in this post, tools like HFSS, FEKO, and CST come with steep costs.
-A single-seat license can range from 100,000 per year, with strict per-user, per-machine, and sometimes even per-core restrictions.
+A single-seat license can range from $20,000 to over $100,000 per year, with strict per-user, per-machine, and sometimes even per-core restrictions.
 The pricing structure quickly escalates when you factor in additional modules—high-frequency simulations, thermal analysis, or even just using more than four computing cores often require separate purchases, driving up costs significantly.

 These tools are designed with large, full-time engineering teams in mind, where continuous usage justifies the investment.
 But for startups, small engineering firms, or researchers who only need occasional simulations, the cost-benefit equation becomes much harder to justify.
 While large corporations absorb these costs as part of their R&D budgets, smaller players have to get creative.
 Some rely on approximations instead of full simulations, others invest time in mastering open-source alternatives, and many find that outsourcing simulation work is the most cost-effective solution.